ddmarshall/IBL/README.md

 ## Version History

 * 0.0.1 - Initial Release
-* 0.1.0 - First Implementation of laminar and turbulent models
+* 0.0.2 - Has code mostly working as from Malachi's thesis

 <a name="license"></a>
 ## License